-When should prevention for my child start?
+When should I bring my child to the dentist?

 We agree with the recommendation of the American Dental Association that children should see the dentist within six months after the first tooth appears but no later than age one.
 Visiting a dental office can be overwhelming for a very young child, so we want to give them all the time they need to get comfortable with us.